railroadmedia/ecommerce/README.md

 PUT /ecommerce/product
 ```

+Users with 'create.product' ability can create a new product.

-Create a new product and return it in JSON format.
+The method return new created product in JSON format.

 #### Request Example